Continual Learning for Blind Image Quality Assessment: A Continual Learning Method for BIQA

 \subsection{Model Inference}

-During inference, the original LwF for image classification needs the task oracle, which violates Desideratum \rom{4} and is not directly applicable to BIQA.
-Instead of relying on the task oracle to precisely activate a task-specific prediction head, we design an adaptive weighting mechanism to compute a weighted summation of quality estimates from all heads as the overall quality score.
+During inference, the original LwF for image classification needs the task oracle, which violates Desideratum \rom{4} and is not applicable to BIQA.
+Instead of relying on the task oracle to precisely activate a task-specific prediction head, we design a $K$-means gating (KG) mechanism to compute a weighted summation of quality estimates from all heads as the overall quality score.